dcosta224/Weather-Classification/README.md

 # 207 Final Project: Weather Image Classification

 This repo hosts the code for our group's DATASCI 207 Final Project.
+See bottom of page for relevant files.

 ## Members
 - Daniel Costa